Oral hydrogen water prevents chronic allograft nephropathy in rats

 Experimental verification of protective effect of hydrogen-rich water against cisplatin-induced nephrotoxicity in rats using dynamic contrast-enhanced CT

-This study is similar to Molecular hydrogen alleviates nephrotoxicity induced by an anti-cancer drug cisplatin without compromising anti-tumor activity in mice (listed above.)
+Molecular hydrogen alleviates nephrotoxicity induced by an anti-cancer drug cisplatin without compromising anti-tumor activity in mice (listed above.)
 Rats were used in this study, rather than mice, and instead of measuring oxidative stress markers, death rate, weight loss, and blood tests to indicate kidney damage, the scientists in this study used dynamic contrast-enhanced CAT scans.
 Rats in the treatment group were given free access to hydrogen rich water starting 7 days before being treated with cisplatin.
 The results strongly supported the previous study, demonstrating that hydrogen rich water improves kidney dysfunction due to side-effects of cisplatin.

 Download this article from British Journal of Radiology (Kitamura et al 2010)